-The story was told to a writer (William Hurt as Paul Auster) by a gruff but kindhearted white-bread (Harvey Keitel as Auggie Wren) who’s cigar shop is the centre of his universe.
-It’s not your standard wish-fulfilling yuletide tale where dreams come true and scoundrels come good in the end.
-No. This Christmas story is as real as a slap in the face.
-This Christmas story is as human as heartache and longing.
-This Christmas story will transform anybody who hears it into a better version of themselves, even though the guy who does bad gets zero just desserts.
+What it’s not is your standard wish-fulfilling yuletide tale where dreams come true and scoundrels come good in the end.
+No. This Christmas story is as smart as a slap in the face; as human as heartache and longing.
+This Christmas story will transform anybody who hears it into a better version of themselves.

 Perhaps above all for us content creators, this Christmas story reveals a lot about what makes for great copywriting and creative writing: a good story well told.

 I have edited Paul Auster’s short story by cutting out the first 1,157 words building up to Auggie’s story.
 You’ll find a link to the full story hyperlinked on the book cover image below.
-Now for the benefit of the “time-poor” who are thinking of bailing out very soon now, I will prelude with a further distillation of the story in lyric form by me.
-It’s an extract from a song I composed about the film Smoke (employing the short and sweet powers of copywriting):
+Now for the benefit of the “time-poor” who are thinking of bailing out very soon now, I will prelude with a further distillation of the story in lyric form by me:

 Well there’s Auggie’s story